 - When we publish personally identifiable data or other sensitive personal information, we strive to make it clear how individuals can request corrections of any inaccuracies, and we specify how long we will retain and publish the data and when we will delete and dispose of it.

-- We aim for our tables and graphics to accurately reflect the data they contain, and to be clear and simple.
-We generally only use real data.
-In instances in which we need to project, surmise or estimate, we label that clearly.
+- We aim for our tables and graphics to accurately reflect the data they contain and to be clear and simple.
+We generally only use actual data.
+In instances in which we need to project, surmise, or estimate, we label that clearly.